 “Titus is my best friend, [and] he’s been such a great companion.
 My job is also something I love, and I don’t know that I would have gotten into that if I had been able-bodied,” Eric said.
 “Those are two great things that changed my life for the better, and I have a pretty good life even though I have some hoops to jump through.”

-Maggie Thompson, a third-year PhD student in the UW Department of Electrical Engineering and president of the CSNE Student Leadership Council, said that the roundtable helped her understand the reality of a day-in-the-life of a person with disabilities.
+Maggie Thompson, a third-year PhD student in the UW Department of Electrical and Computer Engineering and president of the CSNE Student Leadership Council, said that the roundtable helped her understand the reality of a day-in-the-life of a person with disabilities.
 Previous to the roundtable, Maggie imagined that much more was needed at a job site for a person with Eric’s disability.
 In reality, Eric only needed a door paddle and a desk that he could fit his wheelchair under.
 Hearing from someone with this lived experience, and who was willing to share, was helpful to Maggie in breaking down some of those misconceptions about the needs of people with disabilities.
 She said that these insights also apply to overcoming biases or misconceptions about the needs of a target population that will benefit from neurotechnologies.